 - Snook LAWS in Your State

-Common Snook (Centropomus undecimalis) – this is the largest growing snook and the one that is kept most often because it can easily grow to lengths that fit the legal slot limit.
+Common Snook (Centropomus undecimalis) – this is the largest growing one and the one that is kept most often because it can easily grow to lengths that fit the legal slot limit.

 Common Snook Identifying Features